suds-community/suds/README.txt

 RELEASE NOTES:
 =================================================

+version 0.4.1 jurko 2 (2011-12-24)
+    * Based on revision 711 from the original suds Python library development project's Subversion repository.
+Last officially packaged & released suds Python library version - 0.4.1.
+    * Supported Python versions.
+        * Basic sources prepared for Python 2.x.
+        * For using Python 3 the sources first processed by the Python 2to3 tool during the setup procedure.
+        * Tested with.
+            * Python 2.7.1 on Windows XP, x86.
+            * Python 3.2.2 on Windows XP, x86.
+        * Intended to work with Python 2.4+.
+    * Fixed a bug causing converting a suds.client.Client object to a string to fail & raise an IndexError exception.
+        * Changed the way suds.client.Client to-string conversion outputs build info.
+This fixes a bug in the original '0.4.1 jurko 1' forked project release causing printing out a suds.client.Client object to raise an exception due to the code in question making some undocumented assumptions on how the build information string should be formatted.

 version 0.4.1 jurko 1 (2011-12-24)
     * Based on revision 711 from the original suds Python library development project's Subversion repository.
 Last officially packaged & released suds